Kitutu Chache Constituency

 Kitutu Chache was a former electoral constituency in Kenya.
+It was formally known as Kitutu West Constituency from 1963 to 1988.
 It was one of four constituencies in the former Kisii District.
-The constituency was established for the 1988 elections.
 It has been divided into Kitutu Chache North Constituency and Kitutu Chache South Constituency, both part of Kisii County.

 Former foreign minister Zachary Onyonka was a Kitutu Chache MP.
 Earlier, he had represented the Kitutu West Constituency that was split before the 1988 elections.